*Afro Arabians are celebrated on this date in 700 BCE. Afro Arabs are a Sub-Saharan society.

 The Niger-Congo Swahili language and culture primarily evolved through these intermarriages between Arab and native Bantu women.
 Afro Arab communities were founded in the Nile Valley, as Arabs intermarried with indigenous tribes of Sudan.
 However, many other Afro Arabs in Sudan had little biological connection to Arab peoples.
 Still, they were essential to Nilotic origins, albeit influenced by the old Arabian language and culture.
 In the mid-to-late 1800s, Arab traders began to move into the central African interior to pursue the ivory trade.

-Unlike other cases of racial mixing, Arabs, mainly from the Persian Gulf, generally did not view Afro Arabs as half-caste; Afro Arabs instead enjoyed similar statuses in their societies if the father was Arab.
-Thus, after the Zanzibar Revolution of 1964, many Afro Arabs who left Zanzibar and settled in Oman could attain high political and diplomatic positions and be accepted as Arabs.
+Unlike other cases of racial mixing, Arabs, mainly from the Persian Gulf, generally did not view Afro Arabs as half-caste; if the father was Arab, Afro Arabs enjoyed similar statuses in their societies.
+Thus, after the Zanzibar Revolution of 1964, many Afro Arabs who left and settled in Oman could attain high political and diplomatic positions and be accepted as Arabs.

 Racial assimilation of Afro Arabs with non-Arab Africans also aided Muslim missionaries in spreading Islam throughout Africa.
 However, this is not the case for the Afro Arabs of North Africa.
 In contrast, racial discrimination still plays a major role in segregating Afro Arabs from the mainstream Arab population, as found in Tunisia, Algeria, Libya, and Morocco.

 In the Arab states of the Persian Gulf, descendants of people from the Swahili Coast perform traditional Liwa and Fann At-Tambura music and dance.
 Afro Arabs also perform the mizmar in the Tihamah and Hejaz regions of Saudi Arabia.
 The ancestors of these Black Africans were initially brought to the Arabian Gulf as enslaved people.
-But today, they are fully recognized citizens of the Persian Gulf States, even though they do not have Arab ancestry.
-In addition, Stambali of Tunisia and Gnawa music of Morocco is ritual music and dances which trace their origins to West African musical styles.
+Today, however, they are fully recognized citizens of the Persian Gulf States, even though they do not have Arab ancestry.
+In addition, Stambali of Tunisia and Gnawa music of Morocco are ritual music and dances that trace their origins to West African musical styles.